ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 ### Obstacle SBMPC

-A simple SB-MPC meant for use by obstacles in the PSB-MPC prediction when considering intelligent obstacles.
-One version each for the CPU/GPU implementation.
+<p> A simple SB-MPC meant for use by obstacles in the PSB-MPC prediction when considering intelligent obstacles.
+One version each for the CPU/GPU implementation. </p>

 ### Kinetic Ship Models

-Implements a 3DOF surface vessel base model class with guidance and control as used in for instance <https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625756>.
+<p> Implements a 3DOF surface vessel base model class with guidance and control as used in for instance <https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625756>.
 One version each for the CPU/GPU implementation.
-By specifying the compile time flag **OWNSHIP_TYPE**, one can choose between the derived versions Telemetron and MilliAmpere(**NOT FINISHED**).
+By specifying the compile time flag **OWNSHIP_TYPE**, one can choose between the derived versions Telemetron and MilliAmpere(**NOT FINISHED**). </p>

 ### Kinematic Ship Models